mr5z/PropertyValidator/README.md

     .AddRule(e => e.EmailAddress, new RequiredRule(), new LengthRule(100), new EmailFormatRule())
     .AddRule(e => e.PhysicalAddress, "Deez nuts", new AddressRule());

-// We don't need to do this anymore
+// We don't need to the event anymore
 // validationService.PropertyInvalid += ValidationService_PropertyInvalid;
 ```